Coroners Court of Victoria

 Funeral directors may want a deposit before the funeral, with the balance paid later.
 Check their terms before making commitments.

-Your loved one's employer's WorkSafe Agent may pay for or reimburse these costs.
-Call the Advisory service for more information.
+The WorkSafe agent (agent) may pay for or reimburse these costs.
+Call WorkSafe Advisory for more information.

-If the Agent cannot pay and you're concerned about costs:
+If the agent can’t pay and you're concerned about costs, you can explore the following options.

 This page provides general information about WorkSafe's role in investigating workplace incidents.